 In an increasingly flexible workplace, where hybrid working and hot desking are becoming commonplace, insights from workspace usage data can enable workplace managers to make informed decisions around space usage, measurement, and optimisation to maximise occupancy.

 With an IWMS solution, teams can use up-to-date, actionable data captured from across an organisation’s portfolio to identify space underutilisation, reduce costs, and achieve a more efficient use of space.
 With a central space inventory, organisations can strategise available space, model floor layouts, and draw up seating charts to identify the most effective workspace configurations.

 Employee experience can be enhanced through the implementation of simplified, and intuitive desk and meeting room booking features.
 Options to meet employees’ needs such as app-based bookings for workspaces, sign-in pads for meeting rooms, and detection sensors for desks, streamline the booking process for employees, and promotes a thriving and organised workplace.

 Improve people presence management

 Tracking and monitoring people presence on-site is important for the safety of visitors and employees, the security of restricted spaces, and the safe execution of emergency evacuation procedures.

 With an IWMS solution, organisations can manage contractor attendance, monitor hazard notice compliance, and manage inductions across multiple facilities, plus manage access permissions, with no-touch sign-in functionality.

 Proactive facilities management

-With BIM and IoT modelling, decision making can be supported by up to date, accurate data, while financial reporting and automatic calculations for job spend can aid in cutting costs, increasing profitability and maximising productivity.
+With BIM and IoT modeling, decision making can be supported by up to date, accurate data, while financial reporting and automatic calculations for job spend can aid in cutting costs, increasing profitability, and maximising productivity.